michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 12. And they brought the young man alive, and rejoiced over him greatly.

-13. But we went down to the ship, and voyaged to the portPortus.
-But Tremellius, G. Faber, Buxtorf, and Trostius say, Caetus, congregatio.
-Schaaff seems to prefer caetus. of Thesos, because there we were to receive Paulos, for thus he had instructed us, while he himself would proceed by land.
+13. But we went down to the ship, and voyaged to the port

 14. But when we had received him from Thesos, we took him up into the ship and came to Mitylene.